MicrosoftDocs/win32/desktop-src/tablet/setting-context-with-the-setinputscope-apis.md

 ---
-Description: 'The recommended programmatic technique for setting contexts in an application that is not ink enabled is to use the SetInputScope functions to associate context with the fields in the application.' ms.assetid: '95b93804-8079-4b97-b1b0-dfc0138c94e8'
+Description: The recommended programmatic technique for setting contexts in an application that is not ink enabled is to use the SetInputScope functions to associate context with the fields in the application. ms.assetid: 95b93804-8079-4b97-b1b0-dfc0138c94e8
-title: Setting Context with the SetInputScope APIs
+title: Setting Context with the SetInputScope APIs ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting Context with the SetInputScope APIs